freeseek/gtc2vcf/README.md

 unzip -o GenomeWideSNP_6.na35.annot.csv.zip GenomeWideSNP_6.na35.annot.csv
 ```

-Note: If the program exits due to different chip types or probe counts with error message such as `Wrong CEL ChipType: expecting: 'GenomeWideSNP_6' and #######.CEL is: 'GenomeWideEx_6'` then add the option `--chip-type GenomeWideEx_6 --chip-type GenomeWideSNP_6` or `--force` to the command line to solve the problem.
+Note: If the program exits due to different chip types or probe counts with error message such as `Wrong CEL ChipType: expecting: 'GenomeWideSNP_6' and #######.CEL is: 'GenomeWideEx_6'` then add the option `--chip-type GenomeWideEx_6 --chip-type GenomeWideSNP_6` or `--force` to the command line to solve the problem

 Convert Affymetrix genotype calls and intensities to VCF
 ========================================================